Plus Physical Therapy Now Available in Irwin

 One of the specialty services that Legacy Medical Centers provides is free baseline concussion screening for all athletes 10 years of age or older.

 We at Legacy Medical Centers want everyone to be aware of the serious dangers of concussions.
 It is our belief that baseline screening for athletes is essential for proper treatment should a concussive injury occur.
 We are proud to offer baseline SportGait testing for $20.

 More than 3.8 million sports-related concussions occur annually in the U.S.

 The good news is that the vast majority of individuals will heal and return to baseline levels of neurocognitive function with properly directed physical and cognitive rest.
 Since no two concussions are exactly the same, individualized treatment is necessary for successful recovery.

 At Legacy Medical Centers, our concussion specialists follow the Consensus Best Practice, Diagnosis and Management of Sport-Related Concussion published by the NCAA and endorsed by the American Academy of Neurology, American Academy of Sports Medicine and the Congress of Neurological Surgeons.

-- Post-Injury Testing is conducted by medical or appropriate health care professionals having specialized training and credentialing by ImPACT (Credentialed ImPACT Consultant) to interpret and evaluate post-testing composite scores for abnormalities.
-These trained professionals will objectively base concussion management decisions and the the decision for return to play on post-test comparisons.
+The testing is conducted by medical or appropriate health care professionals having specialized training and credentialing by SportGait to interpret and evaluate post-testing composite scores for abnormalities.
+These trained professionals will objectively base concussion management decisions and the decision for return-to-play on post-test comparisons.
 Hence, more consistent, objective, and safer decisions can then be made about an injured athlete returning to play.